GESIS-Methods-Hub/guidelines-for-methods/README-template.md

 The title:
 1. The title must be the README's only first-level heading (line starting with a single '#').
 2. The title should make the method's purpose clear.
-3. The title must be changed by you, but all other headings should be kept as they are.
+3. The title (line 1 of this file) must be changed by you, but all other headings should be kept as they are.
 -->

 ## Description